MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance.md

 - Compliance features.
 When an admin implements compliance features, such as retention policies, eDiscovery holds, and auto-applying sensitivity labels.

-In these and other scenarios, you'll also notice that multiple audit records with app@sharepoint as the specified user were created within a very short time frame; often, within a few seconds of each other.
+In these and other scenarios, you'll also notice that multiple audit records with app@sharepoint as the specified user were created within a very short time frame, often within a few seconds of each other.
 This also indicates they were probably triggered by the same user-initiated task.
 Also, the ApplicationDisplayName and EventData fields in the audit record may help you identify the scenario or application that triggered the event.

 ### Folder activities